manujavangula/WineQuality/README.md

 ```

 * **_Removing Outlier Values:_**
-Outlier detection using z-score method was employed and records with a z-score greater than 3 were dropped.
+Outlier detection using z-score method was employed and records with a z-score greater than 3 were dropped

 ```python
 z_scores = stats.zscore(df3)